 Current male hair loss treatment

-A personalised Male Pattern Baldness treatment course can now be especially tailored for each individual based upon their pattern and level of shedding, as well as medical and lifestyle requirements.
-These often feature various hair-growth boosters in addition to the primary hair loss drugs.
-Boosters such as the HairMax LaserComb and Belgravia’s proprietary food supplements, Hair Vitalics, can add an extra dimension to treatment plans that give the hair the best possible chance of regrowing.
+A personalised Male Pattern Baldness treatment course can now be recommended for each individual based upon their unique pattern and level of shedding, as well as medical and lifestyle requirements.
+These often feature various hair growth supporting products

 Depending on how advanced the hair loss is when treatment is started - it is always best to start early - this method can help with hair fall stabilisation and encourage new hair growth, with first results becoming noticeable around three to six months after starting.
 To get the most from any hair loss treatment regime it is important to be diligent about using everything as directed.
 With this in mind, it appears unusual for a company to develop a medication that requires a twice-daily dose when the current market leader is only once-per-day.